aganders3/wasm-ray/README.md

 # Ray tracing in Rust and WebAssembly

+A live demo of the current code should be available at https://aga3.xyz/wasm-ray

 This is a project to help me learn more about:
 * Ray tracing
 * Rust